 Primordial Deuterium Abundance

-Pasachoff also studies cosmic deuterium and its relation to cosmology.
+Pasachoff also has long studied cosmic deuterium and its relation to cosmology, in recent years in collaboration with Donald Lubowich of Hofstra University.
 Theory shows that all the deuterium (heavy hydrogen) in the Universe was formed in the first 3 minutes after the big bang; studies of the current distribution of deuterium in our Milky Way Galaxy can lead to an evaluation of the density of matter in the Universe and thus whether the Universe has enough gravity to eventually cease its expansion.
-Pasachoff and students, along with colleague Donald Lubowich of the American Institute of Physics, have been using telescopes at the Kitt Peak National Observatory and the National Radio Astronomy Observatory to study deuterium in galactic stars and in the Sagittarius A radio source at the center of our galaxy.
-They have also obtained observations in the direction of the star iota Herculis and of the Orion Nebula at the Kitt Peak National Observatory.
-They are working with Prof. Tom Millar of the University of Manchester on explaining various deuterium molecular observations with chemical interstellar models.
+Pasachoff and students, along with Donald Lubowich, used telescopes at the Kitt Peak National Observatory and the National Radio Astronomy Observatory to study deuterium in galactic stars and in the Sagittarius A radio source at the center of our galaxy.
+They also obtained observations in the direction of the star iota Herculis and of the Orion Nebula at the Kitt Peak National Observatory.
+They worked with Prof. Tom Millar of the University of Manchester on explaining various deuterium molecular observations with chemical interstellar models.

-Terry-Ann Suer ’05 worked on various stages of the project and set up a Web page with historical papers at http://www.cosmicdeuterium.info.
+Terry-Ann Suer ’05 worked on various stages of the project and set up a Web page with historical papers at http://www.cosmicdeuterium.info, now needed rejuvination.

 Images of Comets in Art